titoBouzout/PreventFakeClones/readme.md

-overwrite the other instance, making us lose changes if we don't notice it.​ Specially happens when we have many windows opened, or when the amount of opened files is really huge.​ There are a number of situations on which you may be able to open "fake clones" in the same window.
+overwrite the other instance, making us lose changes if we don't notice it.​ Specially happens when we have many windows opened, or when the amount of opened files is really huge.​ There are a number of situations on which you may be able to open "fake clones" in the same window.. on in other windows...
 This package Prevents that.

 [1] ​I'm sorry this is not about political corruption.